alexandre-touret/api-first-workshop/docs/workshop.md

               </inputSpec>
 ```

-Copy-paste the ``guitarheaven-openapi-with-examples.yaml`` file and name the new file as ``guitarheaven-with-examples-openapi-ori
+Copy-paste the ``guitarheaven-openapi-with-examples.yaml`` file and name the new file as ``guitarheaven-with-examples-openapi-ori.yaml``.
-.yaml``.

 First, go to the ``guitarheaven-openapi-with-examples.yaml`` and merge the definition of the ``GET /guitars`` ``GET /guitars/pages`` endpoints.